-The inside of the mouth is normally lined with a special type of skin that is smooth and coral pink in color.
-Any alteration in this appearance could be a warning sign of a possible problem, the most serious of which is oral cancer.
+The soft tissues inside the mouth are normally smooth and coral to pink in color.
+Any change in this appearance could be a warning sign of a problem, the most serious of which is oral cancer.
 Although many conditions are benign, it is impossible to tell without a professional examination.
 If you notice any of the following symptoms, schedule an appointment with us right away:

-• Reddish patches or whitish patches in the mouth
+- Reddish or whitish patches in the mouth

-• A sore that fails to heal and bleeds easily
+- A sore that bleeds easily and fails to heal

-• A lump or thickening of the skin lining inside the mouth
+- A lump or thickening of the skin inside the mouth

-These changes may be detected on the lips, cheeks, palate, gum tissue around the teeth, tongue, face, and/or neck.
-Pain does not always occur and, curiously, is not often associated with oral cancer.
+These changes may be detected on the lips, cheeks, palate, gum tissue, tongue, face, and/or neck.

 Please note that facial and/or oral pain without a clear cause could be a sign of oral cancer, but many cases of oral cancer do not cause any pain at all.
 Therefore, pain could be considered another warning sign, but the lack of pain should not be taken as a sign that all is well.